juanborbon93/robot_artist/README.md

 **WARNING: Operating real machinery can be dangerous and should only be done by trained professionals in a controlled environment.
 Do not attempt to use this code to operate machinery without proper training and precautions.**

+Take a look at this [demo notebook](demo.ipynb) for a deeper view of how the code works

 ## Table of Contents

 - [Installation](#installation)